Yellu Santiago

-Jesús Santiago Pérez (born 25 May 2004), sometimes known as Yellu, is a Spanish professional footballer who plays as a midfielder for Italian club Hellas Verona.
+Jesús Santiago Pérez (born 25 May 2004), sometimes known as Yellu, is a Spanish professional footballer who plays as a midfielder for Primeira Liga club Marítimo, on loan from side Hellas Verona.

 Club career

 Valencia

 Born in El Estrecho de San Ginés, Cartagena, Region of Murcia, Santiago joined Valencia CF's at the age of 14, after representing EF Torre Pacheco, FC Cartagena and CD Minera.
 On 5 February 2022, he first appeared with the reserves in a 2–2 Tercera División RFEF away draw against UD Benigànim, but was only an unused substitute.

 On 1 April 2022, Santiago renewed his contract with the Che until 2026.
 Eighteen days later, he made his first team – and La Liga – debut, replacing Yunus Musah in a 0–2 away loss against Villarreal CF.

 Getafe

 On 10 January 2024, Santiago signed a contract with Getafe CF in the top tier until June 2025.

 Hellas Verona

 On 24 July 2025, Santiago joined Hellas Verona in Italy on a three-year contract.